• StarPure Endotoxin-Free Plasmid Miniprep Kit (Membrane Column Method)

 Isopropanol, 75% ethanol.

-1. Buffer P1 with RNase A can be stored stably for 6 months at 2-8℃.
+1. Buffer P1 with RNase A can be stored stably at 2-8°C for 6 months.

-2. Before the first use, add all the RNase A solution to ResuspensionBuffer P1, mix well, and store at 2–8°C. Before use, leave it at room temperature for a while and use it after returning to room temperature.
+2. Before the first use, add all the RNase A solution to ResuspensionBuffer P1, mix well, and store at 2–8°C. Before use, it needs to be placed at room temperature for a while and then returned to room temperature before use.

 3. Before first use, add anhydrous ethanol to Buffer PW according to the instructions on the reagent bottle label.

 4. Before use, check whether LysisBuffer P2 and Extraction Buffer E3 have crystallization or precipitation.
-If so, place them in a 37℃ water bath for a few minutes to restore clarity.
+If crystallization or precipitation occurs, place them in a 37°C water bath for a few minutes to restore clarity.

-5. Be careful not to touch LysisBuffer P2 and Extraction Buffer E3 directly, and close the lid immediately after use.
+5. Be careful not to directly contact LysisBuffer P2 and Extraction Buffer E3, and close the lid immediately after use.

 6. The quantity and purity of the extracted plasmid are related to factors such as bacterial culture concentration, strain type, plasmid size, and plasmid copy number.